Personal

 What is this

-RB YouTubeTools is an open source desktop app for pulling and translating YouTube auto-generated captions.
-Right now it does one thing: you give it a YouTube URL, pick a target language, and it downloads the auto-captions and runs them through Google Translate, giving you a translated subtitle file you can read or play back inside the app.
+RB YouTube Tools is an open source desktop app for pulling and translating YouTube auto-generated captions.
+You give it a YouTube URL, pick which caption track you want to translate and what language to translate it to, and it does the rest: downloading the captions, running them through Google Translate, and giving you a translated subtitle file you can read or watch directly in the app.

-The project is on GitHub at ryanputraa/RB-YouTubeTools.
+The project is on GitHub at ryanputraa/RB-YouTube-Tools.

 Why this exists